Latest News

 - Powell’s

-- Buy directly from the Workman website
+- Buy directly from the Hachette website

 If you would like a signed copy, call my home bookstore, Broadside Bookshop in Northampton, MA: (413) 586-4235.
 Allow an extra week for personalization.